February 26, 2026

 Next step

-If stress is your main issue, start with a short trial and measure outcomes.
-You can review the Reiki service page and book when ready.
+If stress is your main issue, start with a short Reiki trial and measure outcomes.
+Review the Reiki massage service page and book when ready.